 In friendship, as in love, there is a sort of moral contract between two people.
 However, when this contract is shattered and everything comes crashing down.
 The disillusionment is total, yet we must then mourn the relationship and deal with the consequences.
 In life, deception is never trivial and often leaves deep scars that can take years to heal.

-This is what you need to do to put the hurt behind you
+The steps you need to take to put the hurt behind you

 A problem shared is a problem halved!
 Choose an attentive ear that will understand you without judging you.
 Finding support will be invaluable in helping you move forward and will surely open your eyes.
 What if your break-up was actually a good thing?
 Perhaps this has actually rid you of a toxic relationship?

 The person who betrayed you certainly has their reasons, even if they are not acceptable to you.
-Hearing them will allow you to better manage your disappointment or to grant forgiveness, if you feel able to start afresh.
+Hearing them allows you to better manage your disappointment or to grant forgiveness, if you feel able to start afresh.

 It's not about replacing the person who abused your trust, but simply about meeting new people so that you can move on more quickly.
-Happiness is learned, and little by little the disappointment and loneliness that invade you will fade away, giving way to the memory of a probably shaky relationship that ended because that's the way life goes...
+Happiness is something we learn, and little by little the disappointment and loneliness that invades you will fade away.
+This will give way to the memory of a probably shaky relationship that ended because that's the way life goes…

 The editor's opinion: Heavy consequences…